Artist Talk and Screening of Dance Film created on the W.T. Preston Steamboat Saturday, November 23, 5:30-7:00 PM, at the Depot Arts Center, 611 R Ave

 Community Dance Film Collaboration on the W.T.
 Preston

 Sunday, July 21.
 5-6 PM.
 703 R Ave., Anacortes WA.
 Free with RSVP

 Join MALACARNE in the making of a short section of a dance film.
 No experience required.
 Participants will sit/stand throughout the W.T.
 Preston to form a giant human chain.
 Community members of all ages, physical abilities, and ethnicities welcome.
 ADA accessible.
 Email email@example.com (no m) with questions or to RSVP.

-For July, Seattle based choreographer and dancer Alice Gosti, videographer June Zandona and other collaborators from the company MALACARNE will create a site specific dance/video work about the rich social and mechanical physics of the boat.
+For July, Seattle based choreographer and dancer Alice Gosti, videographer June Zandona and other collaborators from the company MALACARNE will created a site specific dance/video work about the rich social and mechanical physics of the boat.

 The W.T.
 Preston Steamboat Artist Residency provides:

 -Dedicated work/research space on the W.T.
 Preston during public hours

 -$1,200 residency award, presented by the Anacortes Museum Foundation

 -Create and temporarily install / present a new work in the W.T.
 Preston or the surrounding site.
 July 1-31 (Session I) or August 1-31 (Session II)

 -Be present at least four times aboard the W.T.
 Preston as part of the work/research process